uber/RxCentralBle/README.md

 # RxCentralBle [![Build Status](https://travis-ci.com/uber/RxCentralBle.svg?branch=master)](https://travis-ci.org/uber/RxCentralBle)

 RxCentralBle is a reactive, interface-driven library used to integrate with Bluetooth LE peripherals.
+It is ideal for all applications - in particular, it's well suited for applications that require multiple concurrent Bluetooth LE integrations - like Uber's apps.

-For those tired of writing eerily similar, yet subtly different code for every Bluetooth LE peripheral integration, RxCentralBle provides a standardized, simple reactive paradigm for connecting to and communicating with peripherals from the central role.
-RxCentralBle avoids many known Android pitfalls, including more recently discovered limitations in Android 7 & 8 around long running scan operations.
+RxCentralBle provides a standardized, simple reactive paradigm for connecting to and communicating with peripherals from the central role.
+RxCentralBle avoids many known Android pitfalls, including limitations in Android 7 & 8 around scanning operations.

-RxCentralBle powers Uber's Bluetooth LE integrations on Android, including the next-generation Uber Beacon 2.0.
+RxCentralBle powers Uber's Bluetooth LE integrations on Android, including the next-generation [Uber Beacon](https://uber.com/beacon).

 Check out our detailed [Wiki](https://github.com/uber/RxCentralBle/wiki) for designs and examples for all the capabilities of RxCentralBle.